 The Nazis in Their Grey Suits were Also Nice Family Men, After All.

-To be an adult human and a parent is to be at the mercy of work, family, and home – and therefor at the mercy of one’s job.
+To be an adult human and a parent is to be at the mercy of work, family, and home – and therefore at the mercy of one’s job.

 The commitment of us ordinary persons to individual concerns such as raising children, securing a dwelling, providing food and clothing to a family is precisely the condition Hannah Arendt found among the Germans who committed such terrible crimes in World War Two.
 And by extension we can infer that similar conditions governed the thousands of Cambodians who carried out the will of the Khmer Rouge and more recently the marauding Hutu of Burundi and the Serbs in Croatia and Montenegro.

-In our own country we have never, as far as I know, asked about the guilt of the guards around the Japanese internment camps of World War Two.
+Similarly in our own country we overlook questions of guilt in service to country or company.
+For example, we have never, as far as I know, asked about the guilt of the guards around the Japanese internment camps of World War Two.
 We accept them unthinkingly as mere employees of the US Government who were doing their jobs.

 So it is not the individuals we turn to to find why these things happened.
 Arendt observed how in these extraordinary moral situations, ordinary people whose morals were unquestioned, but who needed to work, turned into monsters, either actual or potential.